geekyquentin/rlhf_and_dpo_finetune_on_gpt2-medium/README.md

 # Implementing Reinforcement Learning with Human Feedback (RLHF) and Direct Preference Optimization (DPO) to generate non-harmful answers when prompted with harmful and stereotypical questions.

+The train and test datasets, the trained models (reward model, rlhf trained and ppo trained models), and the code are available in the kaggle notebook: https://www.kaggle.com/code/yashwantkrishna/genai

 # Requirements
 ```
 numpy==2.2.3